 Moms are without a doubt, the most important people to keep out of depression.
-The hearts and minds of little souls are looking to their Mother’s everyday on how to regulate their own well being.
+The hearts and minds of little souls are looking to their mother’s everyday for how to regulate their own well being.
 Much rests on the mental health of a mother, yet so many feel burn out and lost.
 How can stay at home moms avoid depression?
 Here are 6 major red flags to watch for in order to stay far from the toxic temptation- depression.

 Red Flag #1: Comparison